 "Barney is a dinosaur From our imagination, And when he's tall, he's what we call A dinosaur sensation."

 Live action television series aimed at pre-school and younger children that started airing on PBS in 1992.
 Created by Texan teacher Sheryl Leach in 1987, Barney started out as a regionally successful home video series called Barney and the Backyard Gang before being picked up by the network for a regular series.
-The inspiration behind the creation was the belief that Sesame Street was too complex for younger viewers, much of the accusation being leveled at the music.
+The inspiration behind the show's creation was that there were very few shows that educated young children (Sesame Street included) at the time.
 Starring the title character as a friendly authority figure, a surrogate for the young girls in the form of Baby Bop, two other dinosaurs named B.J. and Riff (introduced 2006), and an ever-shifting cast of young kids, its setting was once a elementary school, but now takes place in a local park.
 The story (such that it is) focuses largely on the importance of imagination and delivering Aesops suitable for very young children.The show has a mammoth amount of merchandise in dolls, clothing, blankets, CDs, and virtually everything else a kid can use.
 There has also been a 1998 theatrically released film called Barney's Great Adventure, countless home videos, and a touring stage act.
 While the figures are undisclosed, it's not unreasonable to think that it makes somewhere in the range of eight or nine digits a year.The show is infamous for not exactly being very well-liked among older kids, adults and teenagers, to the point that anti-Barney humor became a borderline fad in The Nineties.
 As for parents, well, 30 minutes of free babysitting buys you a LOT of tolerance.
 And we will sayno more about it.